from Marketing Memetics, by Michael Taylor

-Their theme of ‘take back control’ played on 3 big, powerful forces – the immigration crisis, the financial crisis and the euro crisis – all of which had diminished the public’s faith in institutions.
+Their theme of ‘take back control’ played on 3 big, powerful forces – the immigration crisis, the financial crisis, and the euro crisis – all of which had diminished the public’s faith in institutions.
 Remaining in the EU meant trusting faceless bureaucrats in Brussels to decide what’s best.
-The leave campaign found through creative testing, a psychologically compelling alternative, and plastered it on the side of a bus: “we send the EU £350 million a week, let’s fund our NHS (National Health Service) instead”.
+The Leave campaign had found a psychologically compelling alternative, and plastered it on the side of a bus: “we send the EU £350 million a week, let’s fund our NHS (National Health Service) instead”.
+The message resonated with a British public who had been left behind economically and culturally for so long, and had accumulated a lot of contempt for elites from the 2008 financial crisis.
+These are essentially the same prevailing forces that conspired to elect Trump to office in 2016.

 Name | Link | Type |